Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 	}

 <aside>
-	Sometimes when you create files starting with a dot, they will immediately vanish, because starting a file with a dot marks it as a <em>hidden file</em>.
+	Sometimes when you create files starting with a dot, they won't show up in the directory listing, because starting a file with a dot marks it as a <em>hidden file</em>.
 You can normally choose an option to 'show hidden files' or similar, and on the command line you can always see hidden files with the `ls -al` command.
 </aside>

 ## 5. Create your master SASS and JavaScript files